unitaryfund/qrack/README.md

 ```
 $ cmake -DENABLE_PURE32=ON ..
 ```
 This option is needed for certain older or simpler hardware.
 This removes all use of 64 bit types from the OpenCL kernels, as well as completely removing the use of SIMD intrinsics.
 Note that this build option theoretically supports only up to 32 qubits, whereas `-DENABLE_PURE32=OFF` could support up to 64 qubits, (if the memory requirements were realistically attainable for either 32-bit or 64-bit hardware, or in limited cases available for QUnit Schmidt decomposition). `-DENABLE_PURE32=ON` is necessary to support the VC4CL OpenCL compiler for the VideoCore GPU of the Raspberry Pi 3.
 (Additionally, for that platform, the RDRAND instruction is not available, and you should `-DENABLE_RDRAND=OFF`.
-VC4CL for the VideoCore GPU is currently partially supported, but open an issue if you run into a particular case you need support for.)
+VC4CL for the VideoCore GPU is currently fully supported.)

 ## Precompiled OpenCL kernels